How to Write a Professional Invoice (Step-by-Step Guide)

 Payment Terms: Which to Use and Why

 Net-30 is standard but slow.
 For project work under $5,000, Net-15 or Due on Receipt is more appropriate and increasingly accepted.
-According to Atradius, net-30 payment terms increase late payment risk by 43% compared to net-15.
+Shorter payment terms reduce late payment risk compared to longer net terms.

 Common Invoice Mistakes That Delay Payment